-The content items linked in rich text do have their own workflow and go through the workflow steps separately from the parent content item.
+The content items linked in rich text have their own workflow and go through the workflow steps separately from the parent content item.

 Because of this fact, you need to be careful when reviewing and publishing your content.
 You'll need to review and change the content item workflow separately from the parent item.

 Based on the approach you've chosen, you can continue to the following real-life scenarios.